- Please let us know if you have questions or if we can be of assistance. Email DMhelp@lists.purdue.edu. Thank you.

 Learning Events, Other Activities, Impact Statements

-HELP TIPS: When in Digital Measures, click on the question mark to open a separate window with instructions.
-You will see "help tips" with each data field.
+- HELP TIPS: When in Digital Measures, click on the question mark next to each data field.
+You will see "help tips" for entering your data.

 Running a DM Report

-To run reports of the data entered, check the instructions here.
+- To run reports of the data entered, follow the instructions here.

 Need help writing an impact statement?